What controls star formation in the central 500 pc of the Galaxy?: Introduction

-{The SFR in the CMZ is also inconsistent with the \citet{lada12} star formation relation, despite the fact that it does not rely on the density.
-Because most gas in the CMZ is residing at densities larger than the Lada threshold, a gas consumption time-scale of 20~Myr implies a SFR of $1~\msun~{\rm yr}^{-1}$, which is 1--2 orders of magnitude higher than the measured SFR \citep{longmore13}.
 In nearby disc galaxies, a simple proportionality of the SFR to the molecular mass is commonplace \citep{bigiel08,bigiel11}.
-Despite the similarities between the CMZ and high-redshift galaxies \citep{kruijssen13}, which do form stars at or above the rate predicted by density-dependent star formation relations, the CMZ is consistent with an extrapolation of the molecular star formation relation with a constant H$_2$ depletion time-scale (i.e.~$N=1$ in equation~\ref{eq:sflaw}, also see below).
-This is surprising -- self-gravity implies that dynamical evolution proceeds faster when the density is higher (i.e.~$N>1$).
-If gravity is an important driver of star formation in the CMZ and galaxy discs, then a constant molecular gas depletion time-scale requires that some resistance to the gravitational collapse towards stars must increase at a rate comparable to self-gravity when the density goes up.
-Due to its extreme characteristics, the CMZ is the prime region to understand the underlying physics.}
+Despite the similarities between the CMZ and high-redshift galaxies \citep{kruijssen13}, which do form stars at or above the rate predicted by surface density-dependent star formation relations, the CMZ is consistent with an extrapolation of the molecular star formation relation with a constant H$_2$ depletion time-scale (i.e.~$N=1$ in equation~\ref{eq:sflaw}, also see below).
+This is surprising -- self-gravity implies that dynamical evolution proceeds faster when the surface density is higher (i.e.~$N>1$).
+If gravity is an important driver of star formation in the CMZ and galaxy discs, then {\it a constant molecular gas depletion time-scale requires that some resistance to the gravitational collapse towards stars must increase to offset the effect of self-gravity as the surface density goes up}.
+Due to its extreme characteristics, the CMZ provides an excellent opportunity for understanding the underlying physics.

-{In this paper, we take the point of view that starbursts and other regions which suggest $N>1$ (and thereby imply a density-dependence to the SFR) do not seem to apply to the CMZ in the Milky Way.
-To understand this difference better,} we evaluate the global and local processes that affect the rate of star formation in the central region of the Milky Way.
-Thanks to the strongly contrasting environments of central and outer galactic regions, galaxy centres provide a unique and independent way to study the universality of star formation relations.
-We exploit this contrast to discuss the implications of the lack of star formation in the CMZ for existing star formation relations with $N>1$. {The paper is concluded by sketching a possible picture of how local and global star formation criteria connect, and we propose observational and numerical tests through which the different components of this picture can be addressed in more detail.
+In this paper, we take the point of view that the star formation relations of equation~(\ref{eq:sflaw}) (with $N>1$) and equation~(\ref{eq:sflawomega}) do not seem to apply to the CMZ of the Milky Way.
+To understand this difference better, we evaluate the global and local processes that affect the rate of star formation in the central region of the Milky Way.
+Thanks to the strongly contrasting environments of galaxy centres and galaxy discs, galaxy centres provide a unique and independent way to study the universality of star formation relations.
+We exploit this contrast to discuss the implications of the lack of star formation in the CMZ for star formation relations with $N>1$.
+The paper is concluded by sketching a possible picture of how local and global star formation criteria connect, and we propose observational and numerical tests through which the different components of this picture can be addressed in more detail.